KPMG Financial Performance Index (KPMG FPI)

 Regional performance

-Country and territory performance: Year-over-year biggest gainers and losers
+Country and territory performance: Quarter-over-quarter biggest gainers and losers

-An analysis of the KPMG FPI country data shows that, year-on-year, the largest gains in KPMG FPI scores were experienced by companies headquartered in Singapore (5.7 points to an FPI score of 85.9), South Africa (4.4 points to an FPI score of 92.5) and Isreal (4.2 points to an FPI score of 91.7).
+An analysis of the KPMG FPI country data shows that, quarter-over-quarter, the largest gains in KPMG FPI scores were experienced by companies headquartered in Singapore (up 14.6 points to 90.4), Australia (up 14.0 points to 73.5) and Bangladesh (up 13.7 points to 95.3).

 Distressed countries and territories

-KPMG FPI is a unique index in that it combines, into a single result, both traditional market performance indicators together with company, country, and industry specific financial performance indicators.
-This allows KPMG FPI to identify why markets are behaving in a particular way and support its findings with data backed insights into what is causing the movement.
-It has also proven to identify insights earlier than traditional market indicators.
+KPMG FPI is an index that combines traditional market performance indicators together with company, country and industry specific financial performance indicators into a single index number.
+This allows KPMG FPI to identify why markets are behaving in a particular way and support those findings with data-backed insights into what is causing the movement.
+It has also been proven to identify insights earlier than traditional market indicators.

-Please visit the Zombie section to know more about significant underperforming companies.
+Please visit the Zombie section to find out more about significant underperforming companies.

 Methodology